threefoldtech/0-stor_v2/README.md

 until the monitor daemon returns a response after executing the command.
 This setup is recommended as:

-- It actually allows for the automatic expansion / replacement of failed 0-dbs.
 - It exposes optional metrics for prometheus to scrape.
 - Only a single upload/download of a file happens at once, meaning you won't burn out your whole cpu by sending multiple upload commands in